Ahmedfathyy/Kubernetes-Terraform/README.md

 }
 ```
 ## Network infrastructure
 In this architecture, the AWS VPC is divided into two public subnets and two private subnets.
 Each public subnet has an internet gateway attached and a route table that directs traffic to the internet gateway.
 Each private subnet has a NAT gateway attached and a route table that directs traffic to the NAT gateway.
-The VPC also has a security group that controls inbound and outbound traffic.

 The EKS cluster has a control plane that consists of master nodes and a security group that controls inbound and outbound traffic.
 The worker nodes are launched in an auto scaling group and use a launch configuration that specifies the AMI, instance type, and other configuration settings.
 The worker nodes are also associated with a security group that controls inbound and outbound traffic.